Lamezia Terme Town Library

-The Lamezia Terme Town Library is located in the historic centre of the former village of Nicastro and more precisely in the Nicotera-Severisio historical building located in the Tommaso Campanella square.
+The Lamezia Terme Town Library is located in the historic centre of the former village of Nicastro, in the province of Catanzaro in the Calabria region of Italy.
+It is situated in the Nicotera-Severisio historical building located in the Tommaso Campanella square.

 The town library belongs to the Territorial Library System of Lamezia Terme which also includes other 17 towns libraries of as many towns of the Lamezia Terme area.

 History

-The library was founded in 1897 by collecting all book funds taken from the Dominican and Capuchin convents in Nicastro which added to modern books and a dedicated collection of books about Calabria and Lamezia Terme itself, reaches a number of 25000 volumes.
+The library was founded in 1897 by collecting all book funds taken from the Dominican and Capuchin convents in Nicastro.
+Which altogether added to modern books and a dedicated collection of books about Calabria and Lamezia Terme itself, reaches a number of 25,000 volumes.

 Services and reading rooms

 The library has three main rooms: